zigster64/datastor.zig/README.md

 Not intended for :

 - Scalable, multi-process database backends.
 - General Purpose data persistence.
-Datastor has a highly opinionated approach to dealing with Static vs Timeseries data
+Datastor has a highly opinionated approach to dealing with Static vs Timeseries data.
+That may not suit the way your data is structured.
 - Current data format uses native `usize` quite a bit, so the datafiles are not 100% portable between machines with different word sizes.

 On disk format uses S2S format for object storage